Rigidity of CMC hypersurfaces in 5-and 6-manifolds: Introduction

 \subsection{Organization}

-In Section 2, we recall some preliminaries on curvature estimates and the ends of non-compact manifolds.
-In Section 3, we prove the one-end theorem under $\biRic_X\geq 0$ and bounded geometry assumption.
-We discuss the balanced warped $\mu$-bubble exhaustion result and the volume growth estimates in Section 4, and prove main results in Section 5.
-Appendix contains an example relevant to Theorem \ref{maintheorem1introduction}.
+In Section 2, we recall some preliminaries on curvature estimates and ends of non-compact manifolds.
+In Section 3, we establish the splitting theorem and the one-end theorem under various curvature conditions.
+Section 4 is devoted to the balanced warped $\mu$-bubble exhaustion and volume growth estimates.
+The main results are proved in Section 5.
+The Appendix presents an example related to Theorem \ref{maintheorem1introduction}.